 While Wilder is declaring an all-out war, his opponents are pleading for moderation and peace.
 Some local Muslim organisations such as the Dialogue Between Muslims and Governments (CMO) and the Cooperation Moroccan Dutchmen (SMN) have rushed to condemn the attack on the Charlie Hebdo offices.
 Spokesperson Farid Arzakan branded the attacks "terrible" and called on everyone to choose their words carefully when responding to the event.
 "We shouldn't be using terms like 'war'; that seems very inappropriate."

-After the murder on Van Gogh, a "shouting demonstration" organised by Amsterdam's mayor took place in the city to show the country's anger.
-Yesterday, on the same Dam Square, people quietly chanted "Je suis Charlie" and emphasised that they were there to commemorate, not demonstrate, and most certainly were not anti-Muslim.
+After the murder on Van Gogh, a "shouting demonstration" organized by Amsterdam's mayor took place in the city to show the country's anger.
+Yesterday, on the same Dam Square, people quietly chanted "Je suis Charlie" and emphasized that they were there to commemorate, not demonstrate, and most certainly were not anti-Muslim.